acmbvp/Hacktoberfest/README.md

 Navigate to your forked repository, and press the “New pull request” button on your left-hand side of your Repo page.

 # Hurray!
-You just got closer to completing your Hacktoberfest challenge.
+You just got closer to completing your Hacktoberfest challenge...

 > ©ACM-BVP 2019